Exploring Robust Multi-Agent Workflows for Environmental Data Management: Case Studies and Evaluation

 \subsection{Summary Evidence Mapped to Design Goals}

 Table~\ref{tab:continuity} summarizes evidence from both case studies.

-\textbf{E1 (Scalability).} SF2Bench scaled to 2,452 station datasets and 8,557 published files with one operator in approximately two days. \textbf{E2 (Checkpointed supervision).} Boundary validation concentrated oversight at trust boundaries, blocking \texttt{ISS-004} (a coordinate transformation error affecting all 2,452 stations) with 10-minute detection latency and 0 user exposure. \textbf{E3 (Continuity).} Three-Track artifacts enabled 27 documented reuse instances (10+ cross-project) and minutes-scale onboarding via MCP discovery. \textbf{E4 (Extensibility).} New platform roles were integrated via MCP without refactoring existing servers. \textbf{Mechanism evidence (agent-level stability).} In addition to boundary outcomes, we evaluated whether the Three-Track artifacts were stable enough to function as durable operational state: deterministic validators and behavior-gated execution prevented the early integrity failures (broken references, missing support links, and orphaned nodes) that previously caused graph traversal and reuse to break down.
+\textbf{E1 (Scalability).} SF2Bench scaled to 2,452 station datasets and 8,557 published files with one operator in approximately two days. \textbf{E2 (Checkpointed supervision).} Boundary validation concentrated oversight at trust boundaries, blocking \texttt{ISS-004} (a coordinate transformation error affecting all 2,452 stations) during the first spatial validation pass with 0 user exposure. \textbf{E3 (Continuity).} Three-Track artifacts enabled 27 documented reuse instances (10+ cross-project) and minutes-scale onboarding via MCP discovery. \textbf{E4 (Extensibility).} New platform roles were integrated via MCP without refactoring existing servers. \textbf{Mechanism evidence (agent-level stability).} In addition to boundary outcomes, we evaluated whether the Three-Track artifacts were stable enough to function as durable operational state: deterministic validators and behavior-gated execution prevented the early integrity failures (broken references, missing support links, and orphaned nodes) that previously caused graph traversal and reuse to break down.